saitcakmak/BoRisk/README.md

  contents as usual.

 ### Usage:
+Please see `tutorial.ipynb` for an overview of how to use `exp_loop` to run experiments.

 It is highly recommended to
   define the problem function in `test_functions`, and use it by adding it to the list of functions in `function_picker` which runs it through `StandardizedFunction` to